 Choosing to adopt a doll face Persian from a shelter offers a number of benefits.
 Older felines will usually have been health checked by a vet and have their shots.

-On the downside, it may be hard to locate a doll face Persian, since they’re rarer than the flat-faced variety.
+On the downside, it may be hard to locate a doll face Persian, since they’re rarer than the flat-faced variety, but it will be worth the wait.

 A repeatable breeder will happily introduce you to the kitten’s parents and siblings and show you where they’re living.
 They should also answer any questions you have.